JimDesu/basis-lang/spec.md

 A forbidden pointer-write pattern follows directly from the rule: a write through a `^T` reached from a READ parameter's binding is a static error.
 The `^T` is itself read-only-through-this-access for the duration of the call.

-The contract composes with the capture mechanisms (&sect;&sect;6.9, 8.4, 8.5).
+The contract composes with the capture mechanism (&sect;&sect;6.9, 8.4).
 A lambda that captures a free name binding a tainted slot, or a value derived from one, carries the taint into its body; the body sees the captured value at READ semantics.
-Fexprs propagate similarly.
 For partial application via the command-reference form `{...}` (&sect;3.16), if the captured value at the partial-application site is itself READ-tainted, the bake-in carries the taint into the resulting command-typed value.

 ### 6.5 The Frame-Ownership Reading